Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

-# Lightstreamer vs. Kafka Benchmarking Tool
+# Lightstreamer Kafka Connector Benchmarking Tool

 Welcome to the Lightstreamer Kafka Connector Benchmarking Tool!
 This project provides a suite of programs designed to benchmark the performance of Lightstreamer Kafka Connector in handling high-volume data streams across thousands or more clients.